Andy Ibáñez Player Props: Tigers vs. Red Sox

 Red Sox Pitching Rankings

-- In his last time out on Thursday, June 1, the lefty tossed 3 2/3 innings against the Cincinnati Reds, giving up one earned run while surrendering five hits.
+- In his last appearance on Monday, the righty tossed 6 2/3 innings against the Kansas City Royals, giving up one earned run while surrendering six hits.

-- In 11 games this season, the 34-year-old has put up a 4.58 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .243 to opposing hitters.
+- The 24-year-old has put up an ERA of 3.64, with 7.5 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .249 against him.

 © 2023 Data Skrive.
 All rights reserved.